lucasaugustus/polyhedra/README.md

 ```bash
 ./render.py filetypes=PnG,stL
 ```
+By default, only PNGs will be made.
 If making MP4s, they will be 360° rotations of the solids.
 This works by generating a bunch of PNG files, calling `ffmpeg` to compile them into an MP4 file, and then deleting the PNGs.
 By default, animations will have 120 frames.
 To change this, use the `frames=` argument.
 The animation will run at 30 frames per second.
 To change this, edit the appropriate line in `render.py`.

 When animating, the default behavior is to delete all the frames after compiling them into the MP4.
 If FFmpeg is not available, or if the `keepframes=yes` argument is used, then the frames will not be deleted.